Updated – Originally published 07/31/2017

 Trans fats are made from oils through a processing method partial hydrogenation, which can increase total cholesterol, LDL and triglyceride levels.
 These fats are found in baked goods, fried foods, margarine, and many fast foods.

 Saturated fat can increase LDL and HDL levels and can be found in lard, butter, red meat, full-fat dairy, and tropical oils.

 Coconut oil has increased in popularity over the past few years, because of its medium chain triglyceride (MCT) content, which are known to have health benefits.
 Less than 15% of the fat in coconut oil is MCT.
 Coconut oil is very high in saturated fat at 82% saturated fat.
 In comparison butter is 63% and lard is 39% saturated fat.
 Some research has been done on the benefits, but there is no good scientific evidence that coconut oil has any health benefits.

 Key takeaway: fat should be included as part of a well-balanced diet, but trans and saturated fats should be consumed in moderation.

 Want to learn more about Nutrition Coaching?
 Schedule a free 30-minute Nutrition Evaluation to chat with Ashley about your health goals and see if nutrition coaching is a good fit for you.

-Exciting Insurance Update!
-Our nutrition services may be covered under Blue Cross Blue Shield plans.
-You should contact your insurance to find out if your current plan covers medical nutrition therapy or nutrition counseling services.
+Did you know?
+Our Nutrition Services are covered under some insurance plans.
+We recommend that you contact your insurance provider to find out if your current plan covers medical nutrition therapy or nutrition counseling services.
 You will need a referral from a physician and have an underlying medical condition, such as diabetes, hypertension or kidney failure to qualify if your plan does cover nutrition services.
-We are happy to assist you to find out if billing through insurance is the best option for you.